FyonnaBoateng/DataPortfolio/content/docs/Project 1/reading-list.md

 weight: 2
 ---

-Here's the books that I used for this project.
+Here's the books that I used for this project (and for my self-taught Python journey in general).

 Python Crash Course 2nd Edition - Eric Matthes